cancer32/NGramMLP/README.md

-# NgramMLP: Character-level Ngram MLP Model
+# NgramMLP: Character-level ngram neural network model implemented usin MLP

 NgramMLP is a character-level Ngram-based Multi layer neural network model that generates names using a probabilistic model.
-Unlike NGram model, This implements the Embedding feature vector for the vocabulary together with the multi layer architecture to train and generate sequences of characters.
+Unlike [NGram](https://github.com/cancer32/NGramMLP) model, This implements the Embedding feature vector for the vocabulary together with the multi layer architecture to train and generate sequences of characters.
 Also It splits the dataset into training, dev and test set to check how the model is performing

 This project consists of two main scripts: